BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 However, there is no way to regenerate the BIP-39 words or Shamir shards after initial creation, so if they are later lost, and the user does not move the funds to a new seed, the danger of Bitrot can resurface.

+There also are real dangers from the alternate passphrases, which could easily be lost if there was a need to transfer devices, since they are not visible.

 **Coercion.**

 The Passphrase Wallet feature, which allows for the creation of additional wallets that are only visible if a user types in the correct passphrase, is an interesting methodology to try and prevent physical coercion.
 The idea of public wallets and secret wallets has long been a proposed solution to this adversary, and is fully enacted on the Keystone.